-- ☑ Documented business structure or organisational diagram that identifies key decision-makers, roles and relationships and delegated authorities. - ☑ Process or system for ensuring compliance with legislative requirements relevant to an organisation's operations such as workplace health and safety. - ☑ Governance and management processes promote an organisational culture that respects and protects human rights consistent with the requirements of the Human Rights Act 2019. - ☑ A policy or procedure for identifying and managing conflicts of interest. - ☑ Documented process to ensure written consent is obtained from the funding department before subcontracting the whole or any part of the funded services - ☑ Documented process for ensuring compliance with contractual obligations outlined in the Service Agreement, namely: - notifying the department and other relevant authority of any alleged misconduct - notifying the department of major incidents and intervening events e.g. natural disaster, fire, flood, industrial disturbances - obtaining written consent from the department before subcontracting the whole or any part of the funded services - ensuring that records and files relating to use of funding and delivery of services are securely stored for at least 7 years from the date of expiry or termination of the Funding Schedule.
+- ✓ Process or system for ensuring compliance with legislative requirements relevant to an organisation's operations such as workplace health and safety. ✓ Covergance and management processes promote an organisational culture that - ☑ Governance and management processes promote an organisational culture that respects and protects human rights consistent with the requirements of the Human Rights Act 2019. - ☑ A policy or procedure for identifying and managing conflicts of interest. - ☑ Documented process to ensure written consent is obtained from the funding department before subcontracting the whole or any part of the funded services - ☑ Documented process for ensuring compliance with contractual obligations outlined in the Service Agreement, namely: - notifying the department and other relevant authority of any alleged misconduct - notifying the department of major incidents and intervening events e.g. natural disaster, fire, flood, industrial disturbances - obtaining written consent from the department before subcontracting the whole or any part of the funded services - ensuring that records and files relating to use of funding and delivery of services are securely stored for at least 7 years from the date of expiry or termination of the Funding Schedule.